Emerging Leaders

 Alongside her academic work, Dr Cevik developed a strong interest in science communication.
 She is passionate about the value of integrating science communication into our efforts to disseminate research, which has the potential to enhance knowledge exchange among scientists, physicians, and the broader public.

-Esmita Charani, United Kingdom
+Esmita Charani, South Africa

 Esmita is the Senior Lead Research Pharmacist within the faculty of Medicine at Imperial College London at the NIHR Health Protection Research Unit for Healthcare Associated Infections and Antimicrobial Resistance.
 She a visiting Researcher at Haukeland University Hospital, Bergen Norway, and adjunct faculty at Amrita Institute of Medical Sciences, Kerala India, where she is involved in helping implement and investigate national antibiotic stewardship programmes.
 She is a Global Health Fellow with the Office of the Chief Pharmaceutical Officer for England and advises on the global health partnerships between the NHS and healthcare facilities in Uganda, Ghana and Tanzania.
 She is also an ESCMID (European Society for Clinical Microbiology and Infectious Disease) Fellow.